Equality, Diversity and Inclusion

 -

-of social science academic staff (FTE) were from ethnic minority groups, inc. 3% Black and 6% Asian; and 51% were female.
+of social science academic staff (FTE) were from minority ethnic groups, inc. 3% Black and 6% Asian; and 51% were female.

 -